jemisonf/jemisonf.github.io/_posts/2021-09-26-better-docker-builds.md

 # build your app ...
 ```

-This pattern should work for most apps, regardless of language: copy your dependency files, download your dependencies, then copy your application files and build your application.
+This should work for most apps, regardless of language: copy your dependency files, download your dependencies, then copy your application files and build your application.

-In fact, we can generalize that pattern even further: place the commands in your Dockerfile in order from least likely to change to most likely to change.
+An even more general way to put this is: place the commands in your Dockerfile in order from least likely to change to most likely to change.
 For example, if you had to install a system dependency first via a package manager, you'd do that before copying any of your dependency files or application code.

 If we try running `docker image ls`, we'll see another potential problem: